 Ohio University Tree Advisory Committee Composition

-In accordance with requirements established by the Arbor Day Foundation's Tree Campus USA program, this committee must include, at minimum, a representative from each of the following campus constituencies:
+In accordance with requirements established by the Arbor Day Foundation's Tree Campus Higher Education program, this committee must include, at minimum, a representative from each of the following campus constituencies:

 - Office of Sustainability (any member of the full-time staff)